grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/ldap-ui/_index.md

 Once you have configured the LDAP settings, click **Save** to persist the configuration.

-If you want to delete all the changes made through the UI and revert to the configuration file settings, click the three dots and click **Reset to default values**.
+If you want to delete all the changes made through the UI and revert to the configuration file settings, click the three dots menu icon and click **Reset to default values**.